Come and study flamenco at the Flamenco School of the Taller de Músics!

 All subjects contain a part of learning coordinated with other parts.

 This subject is personalised and during, the necessary resources are put to the reach for students to be able to practice interpretation with the instrument or voice in an instrumental setting.
-It is the fundamental technical support for the integration students within the study program.
-The classes are individual, in which the teacher helps the student to overcome the difficulties that arise while learning, including with regards to the progress of the instrument relating to the rest of subjects (instrumental ensemble especially).
+It is the fundamental technical support for the integration of students within the study program.
+The classes are individual, in which the teacher helps the student to overcome the difficulties that arise while learning, including the progress of the instrument relating to the rest of subjects (instrumental ensemble especially).